 Employers should review their procedures and jobs for areas in which a reasonable accommodation may be required for pregnant employees, or where leave or other accommodations previously required need to be re-evaluated.
 Anti-discrimination policies and policies relating to the provision of reasonable accommodations may also need to be reviewed and revised.
 Also, employers need to develop written notices to provide their new hires and current employees, as well as update their labor postings.

-If you have questions about your business’s obligations to provide reasonable accommodations to pregnant employees or need assistance reviewing policies or procedures, please contact one of our experienced employment attorneys.
+If you have questions about your business’s obligations to provide reasonable accommodations to pregnant employees or need assistance reviewing policies or procedures, please contact one of our experienced employment lawyers in South Carolina.